drcampbell/ceti-sb/README.md

 EB CLI			$ sudo pip install awsebcli

 ### To set up EB CLI ###
-Change your directory to the application directory
+Change your directory to the application directory, and then initialize the Elastic Beanstalk command line in the application directory.

 `$ eb init`

-When displayed, choose the following:
+You will now configure EB, choose the following options:

 ```
 Select a default region